deepppl/evaluation/README.md

 ### RQ1

-To compile all the examples of `example-models` (copied from https://github.com/stan-dev/example-models), you can use the bash scrip `test_example-models.sh`:
+To compile all the examples of `example-models` from https://github.com/stan-dev/example-models, you can use the bash scrip `test_example-models.sh`:
 ```
 cd rq1
 ./test_example-models.sh